Motzorongo Plantation Company: The 1914 "Motzorongo incident" and brink of war with Mexico

-Twenty Americans and one British subject, all associated with the Motzorongo estate, were believed shot by Huerta’s soldiers.
+Twenty Americans and one British subject, all associated with the Motzorongo estate, were believed shot by Huerta's soldiers.

 In April 1914, during the height of the Mexican Revolution, the Motzorongo Plantation Company became the focus of an international crisis that nearly brought the United States and Mexico to war.
 Following the occupation of Veracruz, reports reached Chicago that General Victoriano Huerta’s troops had seized a group of American engineers and officers of the Motzorongo Company that were traveling on the Vera Cruz Isthmus Railroad near Tierra Blanca and that they had been executed after capture.
-Secretary of State William Jennings Bryan forwarded the news to Dr. Parkyn in a telegram that was immediately released to the press.
+Secretary of State William Jennings Bryan forwarded the news to Parkyn in a telegram that was immediately released to the press.

 According to the message from the American consul at Vera Cruz, twenty Americans and one British subject, all associated with the Motzorongo estate, were believed shot by Huerta’s soldiers.
 Those named included A. M. Turner, secretary of the Motzorongo Company; Edward and Sidney Wunsch; Alexander Boyd, a British cashier; and several engineers and railroad staff.
 Newspapers carried front-page headlines declaring that they had been executed near Motzorongo, describing the event as a massacre of civilians.
 Panic quickly spread among shareholders and relatives of the missing men.
 Hundreds of inquiries reached the company’s Chicago offices.
 Parkyn immediately appealed to the State Department, urging it to act to save the men and emphasizing that the Americans at Motzorongo were neutral civilians engaged only in plantation management.
 He telegraphed both Secretary Bryan and Canadian Consul at Vera Cruz, stating, "It seems unbelievable they would be executed.
 Please do everything possible to save the men, and for the sake of their relatives kindly keep us informed."

 The Montzorongo incident is catalysts for a possible war with Mexico.
 American troops were sent to Vera Cruz.

 The reports coincided with mass evacuations of Americans from Mexico and widespread speculation that the United States would declare war.
 Within a few days, however, later cables from Vera Cruz revealed that the earlier information had been inaccurate.
 The detained Americans were alive, and A. M. Turner had been released and confirmed safe in Vera Cruz.
-Bryan’s office relayed this news to Dr. Parkyn, and newspapers issued retractions under headlines such as "Chicagoan Is Freed by Huerta’s Troops."
+Bryan's office relayed this news to Parkyn, and newspapers issued retractions under headlines such as "Chicagoan Is Freed by Huerta’s Troops."
 Despite the relief, the incident became a political controversy.
 Representative Frank W. Mondell of Wyoming accused Secretary Bryan of exaggerating the situation in his telegram to Parkyn, arguing that it had needlessly inflamed public opinion and risked provoking a war.
 Supporters of Bryan responded that his message reflected the best information available at the time and that immediate communication was justified by the danger to American lives.